 You want to customize your brew more – The K15 is handy if you just want to press a button and have a single cup of coffee, but, if you’d rather be able to brew a stronger coffee, control the water temperature and have more cup sizes to choose from, you might want to look into the Keurig K-Elite or the K-Select instead.

-You don’t want to fill up the reservoir every single time – If you’re not too fussed about customizing your cup of joe but you are a bit annoyed at the idea of having to fill up the reservoir before each brew, then this coffee maker is not for you.
+You don’t want to fill up the reservoir every single time – If you’re not too fussed about customizing your cup of joe but you are a bit annoyed at the idea of having to fill up the reservoir before each brew, then this Keurig model is not for you.
 We think you’d be happier with the Keurig K55 Classic: while it still offers 3 brew sizes and is in a similar price range, it comes with a 48 ounce reservoir, meaning that you could have a 6 ounce cup of coffee a day for a week without having to refill it.

 The K55 also has slightly similar features as that of its predecessor, the K50.
 You can learn more about the difference between these two models here.

-You want a coffee maker that can fit in your bag – If you bumped into our Keurig K15 review because you were looking for a portable single cup coffee maker and realized that it’s not as portable as you thought, you might want to check out our list of the best travel coffee makers (which you will actually be able to fit in your bag).
+You want a coffee maker that can fit in your bag – If you bumped into our Keurig Mini K15 review because you were looking for a portable single cup coffee maker and realized that it’s not as portable as you thought, you might want to check out our list of the best travel coffee makers (which you will actually be able to fit in your bag).

 The Verdict: should you buy the K15?

 This may not be what you want to hear: we don’t think that the K15 is one of Keurig’s best models.
 It doesn’t offer a lot of customizable features and many users have complained about the lukewarm coffee temperature and the fact that it doesn’t last very long after repeated use.